 Your brand values, product range and more can be communicated through the subject line, even to non-openers.

 Myth 7: I know what works

 Subject lines are attention grabbers that need to resonate with the reader.
-The best subject lines are written when there is a clear sense as to exactly who the reader is, what they want, how you express what’s in it for them and ensuring it is well aligned to the content of the email.
+The best subject lines are written when there is a clear sense as to exactly who the reader is and what they want, when you express what's in it for them and ensure it's well aligned to the content of the email.